Residential Tenancies Amendment Act 2020

 - improves tenants’ security and stability while protecting landlords’ interests

-- ensures the law appropriately balances the rights and responsibilities of tenants and landlords and helps renters feel at home
+- ensures the law balances the rights and responsibilities of tenants and landlords and helps renters feel at home

 - modernises the legislation so it can respond to the changing trends in the rental market.

-The changes in the Amendment Act are:
+The changes in the Amendment Act include:

-- A party who is successful in the Tenancy Tribunal can have their identifying details removed from the Tribunal’s decision.
+Anyone who is successful in the Tenancy Tribunal can have their identifying details removed from the Tribunal’s decision.